BenRR/Car-P4/README.md

 | 1130, 720     | 1000, 720      |
 | 190, 720      | 300, 100        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear almost parallel in the warped image.
+I verified that my perspective transform was working as expected by verifying that the lines appear almost parallel in the warped image.

 ![alt text][image4]